-Convenient: When paying for qualifying groceries or goods, the Hoosier Works card is run through an electronic reader or a Point Of Sale terminal at check out.
+Convenient: When paying for qualifying groceries or goods, the Hoosier Works card is run through an electronic reader or a Point of Sale terminal at checkout.
 Most stores have the capacity to run the EBT card through terminals that accept standard commercial card transactions and do not require a special EBT machine.
 Only smaller stores will have separate lines for EBT transactions.
 No money or food coupons change hands.
 Payment is made directly to the retailer through a settlement process at the end of the business day.

 Secure: Transactions are secure because the Hoosier Works card can never be used without the customer's Personal Identification Number.
-Cardholders will never be asked to reveal their PIN number by anyone.
+Cardholders will never be asked to reveal their PIN by anyone.

 Where and how to use the Hoosier Works card